rehierl/node-tree-outliner/3-basic-design/3-3-0-design-4.md

 of that node (downwards).
 In addition to that, any node loosely belongs to any section with which any of its ancestors is associated (upwards).
-That is, because a semantically consistent path can be defined which connects a section with any of the associated descendants.
+That is, because a semantically consistent path can be defined which connects a section with any of the implicitly associated descendants.

 Note that these loose associations will be established automatically by the structure of a tree.
 Because of that, these associations can not be undefined